CLEANit/MatSimPy/docs/slist.md

 This page documents MatSimPy functions relating to handling strings and lists.

-## trim_nums [^1]
+## trim_nums
+Adapted from web resource. [^1]
 <dl>
 <dt>def trim_nums(string_name, num_pos = 0)</dt>
 <dd>
 This allows integer values to be picked out from filenames.
 A specified integer value is used as an index to return an integer found in the filepath.
-Adapted from resource in footnote.
 </dd>
 </dl>